Sahamati/aa-sdk-security-guidelines/web-sdk.md

 ## General guidelines

-Follow are some general guidelines for creating secure Account Aggregator Web SDK which can be embedded in FIU applications without exposing any sensitive information.
+Following are some general guidelines for creating secure Account Aggregator Web SDK which can be embedded in FIU applications without exposing any sensitive information.

 ### 1. Prevent storing sensitive information such as Personal Information or Financial information in the browser’s local storage